 These are real fears and security factors that the military community faces.
 They can be the difference between life and death for some.

 I work with veterans that are taught from their time in military service to be wary of the media and online platforms, like social media, as well as blogging.
-While the military community can sometimes fear the sharing of information (and rightfully so!), veterans should be aware of the difference in sharing information as an entrepreneur, as well as the marketing strategies they need to learn to become more successful as one.
+While the military community can sometimes fear the sharing of information (and rightfully so!), the military community should be aware of the difference in sharing information as an entrepreneur, as well as the marketing strategies they need to learn to become more successful as one.

 That’s where I come in and help to bridge the gap between how the military community markets and therefore, how the civilian community expects being marketed to.
 There are so many ways to be secure and have privacy online, while still building relationships and sales with customers.